LiteCore/framework/NoNonsenseCoding.md

 ## Avoid Single-Use Variables

 Creating variables for one-time use should be avoided unless serving a good purpose.

-	Incorrect:
+Avoid:

 		$array = ['foo', 'bar'];